ronancpl/HeavenMS/docs/feature_list.md

 * Reviewed many Java object aspects that needed concurrency protection.
 * Heavily reviewed future task management inside the project.
 Way less trivial schedules are spawned now, relieving task overload on the TimerManager.
 * ThreadTracker: embedded auditing tool for run-time deadlock scanning throughout the server source (relies heavily on memory usage, designed only for debugging purposes).

+Exploits patched:

+* Player being given free access to any character of any account once they have authenticated their account on login phase.
+* Player being given permission to delete any character of any account once they have authenticated their account on login phase.
+* Player being able to start/complete any quest freely.

 Localhost: